 * It is directed towards an outcome; a result or ‘payoff’ as TA labels it

-* It is decisional: that is, it is intentional – leading us to something, or someplace.
-True, it is subconscious and not ‘logical’.
+* It is decisional: that is, it is wrapped around an intention leading us to reach some place.
+True, it is subconscious and not a ‘logical’ intention.

 * It is shaped by our care-takers

 * It helps to define or view of the world, and, indeed, to ‘justify’ itself.
 “I am this way, because ….”

 TA Therapy exists to help us become more aware of patterns that make up our Script.